 In the government -wide financial statements, fixed assets are accounted for as capital assets.
-All fixed assets are valued at historical cost or estimated historical cost if actual is unavailable, except for donated fixed assets which are recorded at their estimated fair value at the date of donation.
+All fixed assets are valued at historical cost or estimated historical cost if actual is unavailable.
 If the original purchase price or construction cost is unknown, a professional appraisal may be necessary.
 Estimated historical cost was used to report the majority of the buildings and infrastructures.
 Historical cost was used to report land, furniture and equipment.